 Of course, its very authenticity is also what puts it at risk.
-Mezcal, as we generally talk about it today, is an artisan product made in Mexico’s Oaxaca state, by palenqueros (small distillers) working in small batches, often harvesting the agave themselves and roasting the piñas, or agave hearts, to produce a distinctive tinge of smoke.
+Mezcal, as we generally talk about it today, is an artisan product made primarily in Mexico’s Oaxaca state (though it can legally come from 9 Mexican states), by palenqueros (small distillers) working in small batches, often harvesting the agave themselves and roasting the piñas, or agave hearts, to produce a distinctive tinge of smoke.
 The particulars of the agave variety, locale, soil, and the distillery all add up to an unmistakable terroir in mezcal, no different than that of wine.

 And that system, largely evolved out of Oaxacan indigenous cultures, is under threat.
 Quite simply, mezcal is the spirit that has no easy way to grow.
 Even more than Scotch, it is rooted in a place and a cultural tradition that resists industrialization.
 Industrialize mezcal, as happened to tequila, and you put its artisanal soul at risk.

 Yet growth is inevitable.
 That became clear earlier this year when Del Maguey, the pioneer in bringing artisan mezcal to Americans, was majority-acquired by spirits giant Pernod Ricard.
 It was a more complex transaction than it might at first seem, as Del Maguey’s Ron Cooper explains.
 But it did prompt a series of tough, and perhaps overdue, questions about how mezcal’s future will unfold.